JoaoHFerreira/serious_git/GIT_HANDBOOK.md

 ## 5. Reverting Commits

-Git revert creates a new commit that undoes the changes from a previous commit.
+Git revert creates a new commit that undoes the changes from a **specific commit**, not the entire commit history.
 Unlike reset, revert is safe to use on shared branches because it doesn't change history - it adds new history.

+**Important:** Revert targets individual commits.
+For example, if your history is A → B → C → D → E → F, reverting commit B creates a new commit that undoes only B's changes, leaving the history as A → B → C → D → E → F → (undo B).

 ### 5.1 Basic Git Revert